Dannyb48/ospclientsdk/README.md

 Once the shell has been intialized you can see what command groups and commands are available in a couple of ways.

-Note when the commands are loaded they are all white spaces are replaced with underscores ('_') to make it easier to parse and fine what you're looking for. i.e.
+Note when the commands are loaded the white spaces are replaced with underscores ('_') to make it easier to parse and find what you're looking for. i.e.
 *server create* to *server_create*

 ```python